mldbai/mldb/Building-OSX.md

 ## Pull the submodules

 These are large: the data used for testing MLDB is about 100MB big, so it may take a while.
-We ask `git` to do four at a time in parallel in order to speed it up a bit.
+We ask `git` to do four submodules at a time in parallel in order to speed it up a bit.

 ```
 git submodule update --init --recursive --jobs=4